 This works because, with a mini split, you can add as many air handlers as you’d like.
 The most popular models are the wall-mounted units that you’ve probably seen:

 Each one of these has a built-in thermostat.
 That means you’re no longer relying on one thermostat for the entire house.

 Instead, you can set every air handler to a different temperature — and program them to change during other times of the day.

 Now you can keep the upstairs cool and the downstairs warm during the day.
 Or vice versa at night.
 Or, set them all the same and get even heating and cooling in every room with no hot or cold spots anywhere.

-Heat Pump Installation In Valley County, ID
+Heat Pump Installation In Eagle, ID